 Decades ago, Singer made sewing machines to literally last a lifetime.
-There are untold thousands of Singer machines (maybe a million or more!) made 50-100 years ago that are still going strong.
-Just like the old watch commercial...."They take a licking and keep on ticking".
-But if you want to sell more sewing machines - or any kind of machine - then a little built in obsolescence is in order.
+There are hundreds of thousands of Singer machines (maybe even millions) made 50-100 years ago that are still going strong.
+But from the manufacturer's point of view, if you want to sell more sewing machines then a little built in obsolescence is in order.
 If Grandma hands down the machine to her daughter and granddaughter, and if these machines need few parts or minimal service as the years go by, then how is this company going to continue to make sales?

 Well first of all they add more features.
 You started out with a basic straight stitch machine.
 Here's what it will do - it will SEW.
 Perfectly, beautifully, and without hesitation day in and day out for years and years.
 It was also a treasured showpiece in the home.
 I imagine that generations ago a beautifully appointed Singer with its gorgeous gilt decals was a woman's pride and joy.